 - 11 Summary of Musselburgh Racecourse

 - 12 Other Racecourses in the UK and Ireland

 Just six miles outside Edinburgh, Musselburgh is second in size only to Ayr when it comes to Scottish racecourses.
 Operating meets throughout the year, with a range of flat and national hunt races, Musselburgh is most celebrated for its Sensational Six events – half a dozen of the most prestigious occasions in Scottish racing.

 Musselburgh has a 1.25-mile right-handed oval track, often celebrated for it’s perfectly flat racing surface.

-Musselburgh is fairly relaxed, without any formal dress code.
-Attire suited to the Scottish climate is most important, though naturally, dressing to impress leaves visitors with a chance to win prizes – especially at Ladies Day.
+Musselburgh is a fairly relaxed course, without any formal dress code.
+Attire suited to the Scottish climate is most important, though naturally, dressing to impress leaves visitors with a chance to win prizes – especially on Ladies Day.

 East Lothian Council took responsibility for management of Musselburgh in 1991, improving the financial fortunes of the venue.

 1995 completed a reversal of fortune following £7.5m of investment, due to partnership with the Lothians Racing Syndicate.
 The Queen’s Stand and Link’s Pavilion were built, the Edwardian Grandstand was refurbished, and the track was re-laid and improved.
 This has led to Musselburgh’s current standing as a major location for British horseracing.

 Musselburgh’s flat racing track is right-handed and sharp.
 This means it tends to suit handy racers more than traditional gallopers.
 On the straight course, the runners tend to come down the stands rail.
 The racecourse is also known as one of best draining in the country, meaning that conditions rarely get too heavy.